dfoddav2/SS24-Prog-II-Assignment-II/README.md

 - Use `asd@asd` - `123` as a deafult user to look around
 - When playing `Wortle` check the console.log, I deliberately left logs there (and many other places) so that you can see what the answer is
+- When chatting if an overflow happens you can scroll down to the latest message, you don't automatically get taken to it
+- Check my video of the OpenAI and DeepL features working, and read my explanation about it in `The issue of API Keys, external libraries and their tests` section, [here is the video](./api_tests.mp4)

 ## Design choices